Expend4bles: Cast

+Additionally, Sheila Shah was cast as Mandy / Adele, alongside Daren Nop as Bok, Rahmats right hand man, and Eddie Hall as a bouncer.

 Production

 Development

-After The Expendables 3 underperformed at the box office, the future of the series was left in doubt and production stalled over several years.
-By November 2014, it was announced that the project is being developed with intent to retain its R-rating like the first two films.
-In December 2016, Sylvester Stallone announced that the fourth installment will be the final film in the series, while a scheduled tentative release date was set for 2018.
+After The Expendables 3 (2014) underperformed at the box office, the future of the series was left in doubt and production stalled over several years.
+By November 2014, it was announced that the project was being developed with intent to retain its R-rating like the first two films.
+In December 2016, Sylvester Stallone announced that the fourth installment would be the final film in the series, while a scheduled tentative release date was set for 2018.
 By March 2017, Stallone had left the project and the franchise, due to creative differences over the script and direction for continuing the franchise.
 In January 2018, after vocal support from other cast members (including Arnold Schwarzenegger), Stallone announced his return to the series with a post to his social media platforms; confirming new developments on the fourth movie.

 By August 2020, Vértice Cine announced their involvement as a production studio on the movie, alongside Lionsgate and Millennium Films.
-They also revealed that Patrick Hughes will return to the series as director.
-In November 2020, the president of Millennium Media, Jeffrey Greenstein, stated that the studio is continuing to work on The Expendables 4 after various delays within the industry worldwide due to the COVID-19 pandemic.
+They also revealed that Patrick Hughes was going to return to the series as director.
+In November 2020, the president of Millennium Media, Jeffrey Greenstein, stated that the studio was continuing to work on The Expendables 4 after various delays within the industry worldwide due to the COVID-19 pandemic.
 In August 2021, The Hollywood Reporter reported that Scott Waugh would be directing the film, replacing Hughes, as well as Statham serving as a producer of the film, while Stallone confirmed his involvement with the project, and that The Expendables 4 was the same project as The Expendables: A Christmas Story, previously reported as a spin-off but in fact the film's working-title during development.
 Stallone further stated that production was set to commence in October of that year.
 According to Dolph Lundgren, the film had a budget of $100 million.